named-data/YaNFD/fw/README.md

 go build github.com/named-data/YaNFD/cmd/yanfd
 ```

-At the moment, you will need to manually install the executable (`yanfd.exe`) and the configuration file (`yanfd.toml.sample`) to a location of your choice.
+At the moment, you will need to manually install the executable (`yanfd.exe`) and the configuration file (`yanfd.sample.yml`) to a location of your choice.

 # Configuration